 “Childminding service” means a pre-school service, which may include an overnight service, offered by a person who single-handedly takes care of pre-school children, including the childminder’s own children, in the childminder’s home for a total of more than 2 hours per day, except where the exemptions provided in Section 58 of the Child Care Act 1991 apply.

 It’s important to understand that childminding may or may not come under the childcare regulations, depending on the number of children in the service.

 If you mind 4-5 unrelated preschool children under the age of 6, then the service comes under the scope of the regulations.
-You need to make Statutory Notification to the local HSE preschool inspector, and the service will be subject to unannounced inspection.
+You need to make Statutory Notification to the TUSLA preschool inspector, and the service will be subject to unannounced inspection.